DaveSaah/notable/golang/05-07_collection_types/07_structs.md

+# Structs

-# What are they?
+## What are they?

-- It gathers information together that are related to one concept.
+- It is a collection of different data types that describe a single concept.
 - There are no constraints on the type of data that can be stored inside a `struct`.

-# Creating a Struct
+## Creating a Struct

 ```go
 // Syntax
 type variable_name struct {